KampfBallerina/MoreRealisticLaundering/NexusInfo.md

 [center][img]https://github.com/user-attachments/assets/7841e4b3-8fc0-431a-b5c0-a2e5938faf49[/img][/center]

 [size=3]Property Listings Price Updates:[/size]
-- Automatically updates the prices displayed on the property listings in "Ray's Real Estate Office" based on the player's configuration.
+- Automatically updates the prices displayed on the whiteboards in "Ray's Real Estate Office" based on the player's configuration.
 - Ensures that the displayed prices are always accurate and reflect the latest settings.

 [center][img]https://github.com/user-attachments/assets/96145491-afef-4aa5-abb4-a9b506e21d9c[/img][/center]

 [size=3]Sell Sign Price Updates:[/size]
-- Updates the prices displayed on the "For Sale" signs for each business (e.g., Laundromat, Taco Ticklers, Car Wash, Post Office).
+- Updates the prices displayed on the "For Sale" signs for each property.
+- Updated the prices displayed for all Vehicles
 - Ensures that the prices on the signs match the configured values.

 [center][img]https://github.com/user-attachments/assets/a9bda137-ad6e-4bdb-81d0-18631dd660f9[/img][/center]